ideal-postcodes/uk-clear-addressing/README.md

 ## Testing

-As mentioned, many of the regular and edge cases are documented in the test.
+Many of the regular and edge cases are documented in the test.
 To run the test suite:

 ```
 npm test